 Cleveland Browns 18 at New Orleans Saints 21

-After allowing Tampa to score 48 points in Week 1, the Saints’ D held the Browns to only 18.
+After allowing Tampa to score 48 points in Week 1, the Saints’ D held the Browns to only 18 in NFL Week 2.
 It could be Mardi Gras the rest of the season.

 Miami Dolphins 20 at New York Jets 12